UBC-CIC/course-flexibility/docs/UserGuide.md

 4. Go to the "public" folder
 5. Select the campus to upload the syllabi, as can be seen in Fig LS1
 6. Select a year or create a new year by clicking "Create Folder" as shown in Fig LS2
 7. A new page is open as shown in Fig LS3.
-A user need to provide a folder name and leave the default setting.
+A user needs to provide a folder name and leave the default settings.
 Then click "Create Folder".
 8. Click on the newly created folder and click "Upload" as shown in Fig LS4.

 <br>